 - Water Systems

 - If it’s likely that the property will be empty for a significant period of time, then the water should be turned off at the stop tap and the system drained by running the hot and cold taps.
 The tenant should also advise their property manager if the property will be empty for any period longer than 14 days.

 Renewing the tenancy

-- Renew the tenancy for a further fixed term: We will draw up a new contract at a cost of £30 and arrange for the tenant to sign via Docusign.
+- Renew the tenancy for a further fixed term: We will draw up a new contract and arrange for the tenant to sign via Docusign.
 This will give the tenant security of tenure for a further 6 or 12 months.

 - Continue on a statutory periodic tenancy: This is a monthly rolling tenancy to give the tenant added flexibility.
 The tenant can serve 1 months notice to vacate.
 However, the landlord does have the option to serve the tenant 2 months notice and so offers less security for the tenant.

 - Vacate the property: If the tenant decides to leave they should give us the required notice.
 It is likely that we will have to remarket the property to find a new tenant.
 We will therefore require access for viewings and will advise as and when these are booked in